CmmmmmmLau/ServerRedirect/readme.md

 MCDReforged Server Redirect Plugin
 ---------
 WIP project

-An plugin for use with ServerDirect Mod in Minecraft
+A plugin for use with ServerDirect Mod in Minecraft